nicholaschenai/agi-potential-notes/README.md

 ## Maintaining internal knowledge
 - pure LM based merging of successful sequences eg [GITM](papers/GITM.md)

+## Procedural Memory
+### When to learn procedural skills?
+- attempt task with code and store instantly if success [voyager](papers/voyager.md)
+- attempt task with code and store if critic rates success above a threshold [oscopilot](papers/oscopilot.md)
+- write code only when existing tools cannot solve task, as determined by LM [LATM](papers/LATM.md)
 # Reasoning
 - Broad picture concepts eg [step-back-prompting](papers/step-back-prompting.md)
 - Reflection: [gen-agents](papers/gen-agents.md) use LM to choose focal point, retrieve based off it, then LM to draw conclusions on the retrieved, citing evidence